 Spend a Day Exploring Son Tra Peninsula

 Son Tra Peninsula is one of the best destinations for a day trip from Da Nang.
 It’s not entirely lesser-known, but not many foreign tourists take trips here comparing to other attractions.
-Son Tra Peninsula has many interesting activities that you can do, such as praying at Linh Ung Pagoda or visiting Man Thai Fishing Village.
+Son Tra Peninsula has many exciting activities that you can do, such as praying at Linh Ung Pagoda or visiting Man Thai Fishing Village.

 Summary of Off-the-Beaten-Path in Da Nang

-Were you able to choose somewhere to go off-the-beaten-path in Da Nang after reading this article?
+Were you able to choose somewhere to go off the beaten path in Da Nang after reading this article?
 We sure hope you were!
 That said, popular attractions in Da Nang are worth visiting as well.
 If you have never been to Da Nang, we highly recommend exploring those places first to get an overview of this exciting city.
 Start planning your trip by reading this article on things to do in Da Nang, where we’ve included pro-tips on how to make the most of your time.